Grantglass/The-Digital-Muse-Meets-the-Scholarly-Essay/assignments/LR/example.md

 The summary is good overall and I can see why you wanted to put an image back there, it does feel a little text heavy.
 I would just delete the third paragraph.
 I think the first two are enough here.

 ![Book Cover 3](images/book3.jpg)
-Book Cover 3:
+Book Cover 3 (Cry the Beloved Country):

 Excellent work!
 The only two things I have for you would be to try to have a different picture on the spine or try to lighten the color on the spine, it seems to separate from the front cover too much.
 The second, is using “THE” or “The” on the front quote; I am not sure if that was intentional or not.
 The letters are distracting, so if it is in all caps then I would try to just format it “the.”

 ![Book Cover 4](images/book4.jpg)
-Book Cover 4:
+Book Cover 4 (The Fault in Our Stars):

 Love this design!!
 Very good.
 The back feels a little text heavy, I wonder if you just use two quotes instead of three?
 Or move one to the front cover?
 Other than that this is perfect!
 Great work.